 Great!
 We’re recruiting.

 I’m always interested in working with people who like to ask big, interesting questions and design targeted experiments to answer those questions.
-I particularly welcome new members who are independent, self-motivated, collaborative, and excited to learn new things.
+I particularly welcome new members who are independent, self-motivated, collaborative, and excited to learn.
 I encourage applicants from all backgrounds: our work thrives on the exchange of knowledge and ideas between people with diverse interests and life experiences.

 Right now, you might be a good fit for the lab if you’re interested in the evolution and ecology of host-parasite interactions and are excited about tackling fundamental problems in these fields using diverse approaches, from experimental evolution to field work to theory.
 Our lab and field work centers on nematodes, both free-living and parasitic, and their symbionts.